-To add a sales tax account, create an account in the Chart of Accounts as a liability account, check all of the "tax" checkboxes, and answer the following question as "yes:"
+To add a sales tax account, create an account in the Chart of Accounts as a liability account, check all of the "tax" checkboxes.

-"Include this account on the customer/vendor forms to flag customer/vendor as taxable?"
 Once this account is created, one can set the tax amount.

 4.1.2 Setting a Sales Tax Amount